-The most successful applicants are those individuals who have completed all of their requirements by the time of the application, apply to CASPA as early as possible in the application cycle and have strong GPAs.
-The program uses a rolling admissions process to review applications, reviewing fully completed files first.
-When available seats in the program are filled using this rolling admissions process, all applications received after that time are reviewed in the order of receipt on a space available basis.
+Applicants must have completed all of their requirements by the time of application.
+The most successful applicants are those individuals who apply to CASPA as early as possible in the application cycle and have strong GPAs.
+The program uses a deadline of August 1 for the admissions process to review applications, reviewing fully completed CASPA verified files in the order of receipt.

-- Applicants for this program DO NOT apply directly to Towson University or CCBC, but to the Central Application Service for Physician Assistants (CASPA) at www.caspaonline.org.
+- Applicants for this program DO NOT apply directly to Towson University or CCBC, but to the Central Application Service for Physician Assistants (CASPA).

 - The program application cycle year precedes the year of admission.

 - The CASPA application process opens in mid-April.
-Applications may be made to CASPA any time after this date, and will be accepted until September 1.
+Applications may be made to CASPA any time after this date, and will be accepted once verified by CASPA up until August 1.

 - For best consideration, applications should be submitted to CASPA as early as possible.

-- Applications submitted to CASPA after September 1 will not be considered.
+- Applications verified by CASPA after August 1 will not be considered.

 |CCBC—Essex Courses 1|